 - With its King's Park Rose Garden containing more than 4 000 rose bushes, the Free State's major city, Bloemfontein, has rightfully earned the nickname "City of Roses."
 The city also hosts an annual rose festival. - Bloemfontein has a busy cultural and social-events calendar.
-One of the annual events is the Mangaung African Cultural Festival, popularly known as the Macufe Arts Festival, in September. - The National Women's Memorial commemorates the women and children who died in concentration camps during the Anglo-Boer/South African War. - The Gariep Dam, more than 100 km-long and 15 km-wide, is part of the Orange River Water Scheme, the largest inland expanse of water in South Africa. - · Between the dam and Bethulie is the Gariep Dam Nature Reserve. - Clocolan is known for the beauty of its cherry trees when they are in full bloom in spring.
-San rock paintings and engravings are also found in the area. - The Llandaff Oratory in the nearby village of Van Reenen is believed to be the smallest Roman Catholic church in the world. - At Harrismith, there are various memorials in honour of those who fought in the Anglo-Boer/ South African War and World War I. Of particular interest is a memorial for the Scots Guards and Grenadier Guards. - The Golden Gate Highlands National Park outside Clarens has beautiful sandstone rock formations. - The Vredefort Dome, a World Heritage Site, is the oldest and largest meteorite impact site in the world.
-It was formed about two billion years ago when a giant meteorite hit Earth.
+One of the annual events is the Mangaung African Cultural Festival, popularly known as the Macufe Arts Festival, in September. - The National Women's Memorial commemorates the women and children who died in concentration camps during the Anglo-Boer/South African War. - The Gariep Dam, more than 100 km-long and 15 km-wide, is part of the Orange River Water Scheme, the largest inland expanse of water in South Africa. - Between the dam and Bethulie is the Gariep Dam Nature Reserve. - Clocolan is known for the beauty of its cherry trees when they are in full bloom in spring.
+San rock paintings and engravings are also found in the area. - The Llandaff Oratory in the nearby village of Van Reenen is believed to be the smallest Roman Catholic church in the world. - At Harrismith, there are various memorials in honour of those who fought in the Anglo-Boer/South African War and World War I. Of particular interest is a memorial for the Scots Guards and Grenadier Guards. - The Golden Gate Highlands National Park outside Clarens has beautiful sandstone rock formations. - The Vredefort Dome, a World Heritage Site, is the oldest and largest meteorite impact site in the world.
+It was formed about two billion years ago when a giant meteorite hit Farth game farms, which collectively cover an area greater than the Kruger National Park.